epics-modules/lua/docs/using-lua-shell.md

 Will attempt to find script.lua by the same process as detailed above and include all the text of that file at the insertion point.
 When running any script the lua shell will exit at the end of the file being read.

+When luash runs a file, it executes each statement as it reads it, echoing lines and displaying output interleaved (matching iocsh behavior).
+Multi-line constructs such as function definitions, if blocks, and loops are accumulated until the statement is complete before execution.
+This means that output from print() calls and errors appear immediately after the line that produced them, making it easy to trace execution in IOC startup scripts.

+Note that because each top-level statement is compiled separately in file mode, `local` variables do not persist between statements.
+If you need local variable scope across multiple lines, use `luaLoadFile` (see below), which compiles the entire file as a single chunk, or wrap your code in a `do ... end` block.

-For both files and commands from the standard input, a single line with only the word ‘exit’ will break from the current level of shell execution.
+For both files and commands from the standard input, a single line with only the word 'exit' will break from the current level of shell execution.
 In example, if you were to load the file script.lua as seen above, and the file had the following code within it